waqar2403/bdk_wallet/README.md

 ## Minimum Supported Rust Version (MSRV)

-The libraries in this repository maintains a MSRV of 1.63.0.
+The libraries in this repository maintain a MSRV of 1.63.0.

 To build with the MSRV of 1.63.0 you will need to pin dependencies by running the [`pin-msrv.sh`](./ci/pin-msrv.sh) script.